Brian Anderson (third baseman)

-Brian Wade Anderson (born May 19, 1993) is an American professional baseball third baseman for the Milwaukee Brewers of Major League Baseball (MLB).
-He made his MLB debut in 2017 with the Miami Marlins.
+Brian Wade Anderson (born May 19, 1993) is an American professional baseball third baseman and right fielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Milwaukee Brewers, and Atlanta Braves.
+He made his MLB debut in 2017 with the Marlins.
 Anderson played college baseball for the Arkansas Razorbacks.

 Amateur career

 Anderson attended Deer Creek High School in Edmond, Oklahoma and was drafted by the Minnesota Twins in the 20th round of the 2011 MLB draft.
 He did not sign with the Twins and enrolled at the University of Arkansas, where he played college baseball for the Arkansas Razorbacks.

 Anderson contributed as a freshman during the 2012 Razorbacks season.
 Anderson played 47 games, mixed among second base, third base, and right field for the Hogs, hitting .283 with 2 home runs and 11 RBI.
 The Razorbacks reached the 2012 College World Series and ended the season ranked #3 nationally.
+In summer 2012, he played for the Lakeshore Chinooks of the Northwoods League.

 In 2013, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.

-During Anderson's junior season at Arkansas, the 2014 Razorbacks finished 40–25 and were eliminated in the NCAA Tournament Regionals.
+During Anderson's junior season at Arkansas, the 2014 Razorbacks finished 40–25 and were eliminated in the NCAA tournament Regionals.
 Anderson hit .328 and played third base and right field.